Sarvesh521/autonomous-news-agent/README.md

 - **AWS**: Hosting and deployment of the admin platform
 - **DeepSeek-R1**: The open source LLM model is hosted on the AWS infrastructure.
 - **PostgreSQL**: Database management system for storing data

+## Blog Site
+The blog site containts multiple blogs published via the admin site.
+Each blog contains labels indicating which geographical subregion they belong to.

+## Admin Site
+The admin site has 2 main features.
+1. **Creating and Posting Blogs**: You can enter a topic in the given field.
+Web scraping is done followed by LLM inference to create new blogs.
+These can be viewed category-wise and posted to the blog on the click of a button.

+2. **Overview of Existing Blogs** :